 Murray and Edna enjoyed their summer home at Kenosee Lake and traveled much of Canada and the United States in their Airstream travel trailer.
 Murray’s sister, Atholl, was a frequent visitor at Kenosee and a companion on many of their trailer travels.
 She was a graduate of the University of Manitoba in Home Economics and for many years served as head dietitian at the Regina General Hospital.
 Atholl spent a full life involved with family, friends, and community affairs.
 When she died in 2008, the bulk of her estate was bequeathed to the Forbes Foundation.

-- Completed and signed Application Form
+- Complete and submitted Online Application Form

 - Completed Grant Budget Form (revenues and expenses must equal)

 - Annual financial statements, preferably audited if the organization has been in existence for more than a year